-Why Choose Interaction for Behaviour and Allied Health Services?
+Why Choose Interaction for PSW Behaviour Support in Sydney?

-Our custom-built Sensory Room is an effective therapy for people with disability or sensory needs as it lets you control what is happening around you.
-The positive effects of our Sensory Room will often carry over to other activities in your daily life, with the potential to stimulate speech, language and coordination.
+Our custom-built Sensory Room is an effective therapy for people with Prader-Willi Syndrome or sensory needs as it allows participants to control what is happening around them.
+The positive effects of our Sensory Room will often carry over to other activities in daily life, including the potential to stimulate speech, language and coordination.

-Some of the things you will find in our Sensory Room include lighting and sound effects, a relaxing egg chair, interactive tactile experiences and cause and effect items.
-A mobile gantry hoist is also available allowing participants with physical disability to access all elements within the room.
+Our purpose built Sensory Room features lighting, sound effects, a relaxing egg chair, interactive tactile experiences and cause and effect items.
+A mobile gantry hoist is also available that allows participants with PWS to access all elements within the room.

 Kim began her career in business administration, marketing and accounting and after receiving experience in each area then moved into her favourite roles in business management.
 She loves to work within a team and strives to achieve a positive and supporting working environment where every member of the team is supported.
 Kim said: ‘My goal is to create an environment that allows our clinicians to concentrate on what they do best, working with their participants to provide a high quality service and achieve the best outcomes possible.’

 She loves to liaise with our clinicians, participants, families and stakeholders to improve service areas wherever possible.